andremanzo1/Amazonian/README.md

 ### Installation
 These are all the npm packages you need to install npm install dotenv express body-parser cookie-parser unirest axios mysql firebase express-session express-mysql-session bcrypt unique-username-generator ejs
-Create your own sql database
+You will need to create your own databse or request the admin for the databses credentials